SaltyYam/Isola/README.md

 The game concludes when one or both of the players can no longer move - every single adjacent tile is blocked.

-I implemented the AI using the Minimax algorithem, whilst also using Alpha Beta pruning and A transposition table.
+I implemented the AI using the Minimax algorithem, whilst also using Alpha Beta pruning and A Transposition Table.

 The zip file contains the java project of the game.